TheOdinProject/curriculum/ruby_on_rails/active_record_basics/active_record_basics.md

 Having a solid understanding of Active Record will make the rest of Rails seem simple by comparison.
 Recall from several lessons ago that the Model in MVC is the part that does all the heavy lifting.
 In this lesson, we'll cover all the basics of working with models, from setting them up to building simple associations between them.
 As usual, this explanation is meant to be a high-level overview and the readings will provide real depth.
 The more advanced topics will be covered in some of the coming lessons.

-### Learning Outcomes
+### Lesson Overview

-Look through these now and then use them to test yourself after doing the assignment.
+This section contains a general overview of topics that you will learn in this lesson.

-* What is an ORM?
+- What an ORM is.
-* Why is Active Record more useful than just using SQL?
+- How and why Active Record can be more useful than just using SQL.
-* What are the two steps required to make a new row in your database table with ActiveRecord?
+- The two steps required to make a new row in your database table with Active Record.
-* What are "generators" in Rails?
+- "Generators" in Rails.

 ### What is an ORM?